Keeping Your Stuff Safe

 - Don’t Advertise What You Have.
 If you can avoid it, don’t put a huge television or computer setup right in front of a window facing a street.
 If someone is looking to rob someone, they want an easy target.
 Don’t advertise your valuables.

-Bolt Your Safe to the Floor.
+- Bolt Your Safe to the Floor.
 Safety deposit boxes are generally a much better option than a safe in your house.
 But if you do have a safe, make sure that a thief can’t just run off with it to open at their leisure.
-Even if you only keep documents in it to protect against fire, a thief won’t know that and it will look pretty valuable.- Make It Look Like Someone is Home.
-If you are gone over night or late in the evening, putting a light on a timer and leaving your second car in view will help make it look like someone is home.
-A running radio will also provide some sound that has the potential to make it sound as if someone is home.
+Even if you only keep documents in it to protect against fire, a thief won’t know that and it will look pretty valuable.

 - Security System.
 The most valuable part of a security system is the sign saying that there is a security system.
 If you want to save money, just buy the signs to put on the windows.

 - Dogs.
-Some insurance companies will give you a lower price on home owners insurance if you have a dog.
-Statistically burglars are less likely to rob a house with a dog at home.
+Some insurance companies will give you a lower price on home owner’s insurance if you have a dog.
+Statistically, burglars are less likely to rob a house with a dog at home.
 Like the security system, you might be able to get by with just a beware of dog sign.

 - Information.
 Sophisticated criminals realize that the information in the house may be much more valuable than the possessions.
-If they can get your birthdate, mothers maiden name, and your SSN, it won’t take much for them to get some credit cards (or even a mortgage) in your name.
+If they can get your birthdate, mother’s maiden name, and your SSN, it won’t take much for them to get some credit cards (or even a mortgage) in your name.
 While you may not be liable for the debt they incur, it can be a big hassle to get it taken off your credit report.

-So lets say that you have some important papers or money that you need to keep at your house.
+So, let’s say that you have some important papers or money that you need to keep at your house.
 Here are some ideas of places to hide valuables that a thief is likely to overlook.
 (A safety deposit box is still a much better option.)

 - In Books.
 You can easily hide bills in a book if you don’t have too many of them.
 You can also create a “book safe” by taking an old book and cutting a compartment in the middle of the pages.
 You can secure the pages with glue or nails.
 Just make sure the book doesn’t seem out of place with the rest of your home library.